Attorneys for Victims of Police Brutality

 Who can we turn to?
 We know that turning to the police themselves usually doesn’t help because that’s like asking the fox to guard the hen house.
 In almost every case, the people who review complaints against the police are the very police themselves.
 Every person on the review board is a police officer.
-The police routinely claim that the reason that they have no civilians on the review board is because the public can’t be expected to be able to fully understand police work.
+The police routinely claim that the reason that they have no civilians on the review board is that the public can’t be expected to be able to fully understand police work.
 No matter what the facts may be, almost 100% of the time, the police review board finds that the police officer in question acted appropriately and no action is taken against the responsible officer.

 How about the local prosecutor?
 Do prosecutors really review the actions of the police in these cases with an objective and unbiased eye?
-Well consider this: prosecutors work with the police day in and day out.
+Well, consider this: prosecutors work with the police day in and day out.
 Prosecutors rely on the police to cooperate and help them win their cases.
 Too often, we see cases where the prosecutor decides not to file criminal charges against a police officer that would routinely be filed against a civilian.
 Only in the most outrageous cases, such as the ones captured on video, are ever prosecuted against the police.

 Lawsuits Can Be Won

 But, these lawsuits can be won.
-You just need a talented police misconduct lawyer who has the experience, know-how and the courage to take on the police.
+You just need a talented police misconduct lawyer who has the experience, know-how, and the courage to take on the police.
 You need an attorney who knows a little bit about:

 - DNA and other identifying techniques